tin2tin/Auto_Organize_Sequence/README.md

 ## Categorize Sequence
 Group strip according to their types and rename the channel headers accordingly.
+Usefor for preparing timeline for EDL export: https://github.com/tin2tin/ExportEDL

 Warning: If the vertical order of the strips is important, this function shouldn't be used.

 ## Combined
-Collect all sound strips in the bottom with categorize and cencentrate everything else above.
+Collect all sound strips in the bottom with categorize and concentrate everything else above.

 ## Tutorial